shebuxin/shebuxin.github.io/_pages/about.md

 ---
 Welcome to my personal website!

-I am currently an Electrical Engineer in the [optimization and control group](https://www.pnnl.gov/electricity-infrastructure-buildings-division-groups) of [Pacific Northwest National Laboratory (PNNL)](https://www.pnnl.gov/).
+I am currently an Research Engineer in the [optimization and control group](https://www.pnnl.gov/electricity-infrastructure-buildings-division-groups) of [Pacific Northwest National Laboratory (PNNL)](https://www.pnnl.gov/).
 I completed my Ph.D. studies in the Department of Electrical Engineering and Computer Science at [the University of Tennessee Knoxville](https://www.eecs.utk.edu), advised by [Dr. Fangxing(Fran) Li](http://web.eecs.utk.edu/~fli6/).
+I lead one PNNL LDRD Project under Resilience Through Data-Driven, Intelligently Designed Control (RD2C) Initiative.

-My research interests lie in control, optimization and machine learning for power systems, which specifically include microgrid control, IBR control, security-constrained economic dispatch, and distribution system operation and plan.
-The employed theories include but are not limited to control theory, convex optimization (including SDP and LMI), deep learning, and deep reinforcement learning.
+My research interests lie in control, optimization and machine learning for power systems, including microgrid control, IBR control, security-constrained economic dispatch, distribution system operation and plan, cybersecurity, and resilience.
+The employed theories include but are not limited to control theory, convex optimization, deep learning, and deep reinforcement learning.

 A funny thing about my 'unique' name: whatever you search my name in Chinese or English, it's all about me because my name is "unique" in the context of Chinese and English.